What is E-Waste?

 E-waste that is dumped into landfills or is recycled without care, can leach heavy metals into the ground water and soil.
 Burning E-waste produces lethal acid fumes, chlorine, and sulphur dioxide gas.
 Millions of tons of e-waste disappears from the developed world every year and continues to reappear in developing countries, despite international bans.
 Campaigners believe unscrupulous scrap merchants are illegally dumping millions of tonnes of dangerous waste on the developing world under the guise of exporting it for use in schools and hospitals.

-Thousands of discarded computers from western Europe and the US arrive in the ports of west Africa every day, ending up in massive toxic dumps where children burn and pull them apart to extract metals for cash The consequences of e waste pollution include serious health problems such as respiratory diseases, neurological disorders, and leukemia.
+Thousands of discarded computers from western Europe and the US arrive in the ports of west Africa every day, ending up in massive toxic dumps where children burn and pull them apart to extract metals for cash The consequences of e waste pollution include serious health problems such as respiratory diseases, neurological disorders, and leukaemia.
 A recent UN report says that urgent action is needed to tackle the “mountains” of e-waste building up in developing nations.

 Most new technology products require rare earth metals in their construction.
 Such metals are only found in a handful of countries.
 They are difficult to mine and almost impossible to extract through recycling processes.
 China has more than 97% of the world’s rare earth elements and has indicated that it will stop exporting most of these elements by 2012.
 This will have a detrimental effect on the IT industry, and is causing debate and concern at an international level.
 The repair and reuse of faulty equipment leads to a diminished need for the manufacture of brand new products which contain rare earth metals.
 This is the only credible and effective solution to the shortage of these elements.
 (See the article in the NY Times: China blocks vital exports to Japan 22 Sept.
 2010).
 Support for this view is given in the WEEE directives, which state that reuse of equipment is 20 times “greener” than recycling.